jflorian/doubledog-koji/README.md

 ##### `hub_key_source`
-Puppet source URI providing the private key that was used to sign the Koji Hub's certificate contained in `hub_cert_source`.
+Puppet source URI providing the private key that was used to sign the Koji Hub's certificate contained in *hub_cert_source*.
 This must be in PEM format.

 ##### `top_dir`
-Directory containing the `repos/` directory.
+Directory containing the `'repos/'` directory.

 ##### `proxy_auth_dns`
 An array of Distinguished Names (DN) of the clients allowed to proxy SSL